Bridget (Guilty Gear): Appearances

-Reception
+Critical reception

 Bridget has been generally well received by fans and critics alike, both as a Guilty Gear character and in gaming as a whole.
 Gamasutras Zoran Iovanovici ascribed Bridget's popularity to the fact that she was feminine despite being presented as a boy, to which Zoran was not surprised by her popularity.
 In a 2013 poll conducted by Arc System Works, Bridget was voted as the most popular character from the series.
 Eurogamer called Bridget "one of Guilty Gears more memorable characters", while Kotakus Brian Ashcraft, who called her an "iconic character", felt that she was both one of the most memorable characters in Guilty Gear but also gaming.
 Bridget received a nomination for Best LGBTQ+ Character at the Gayming Awards 2023, but lost to Lor from New Tales from the Borderlands.

 Bridget has been the subject of discussion about her gender identity, even before the release of Guilty Gear Strive and confirmation that she is female rather than male, due to her feminine appearance.
 When she was first revealed for Guilty Gear X2, Game Watch and other sources identified Bridget as female, though the character identified as male at the time.
 It was clarified a month later that Bridget was a boy.
 When this was revealed, some fans online were disappointed, having expected a "new cute, playable girl".
 However, there was a shift in perception, with fans appreciating Bridget for being cute.
 The phrase "there's no way someone this cute is a girl" originated in a 5ch thread about Bridget, which eventually became a "defining phrase of the otokonoko boom".
 The phrase "everybody is gay for Bridget" also became a popular saying on the Internet.
 She was also regarded as a notable example of a cross-dressing character, as well as receiving praise from The Escapist for being a heroic cross-dressing player character, in contrast to more antagonistic cross-dressing and transgender characters, such as Poison.